The Noisy Universe: Introduction

 \subsection{LOBA and the No-No-Scale Theorem}

-There are a variety of phenomena which could occur on small scales which couple non-linearly to curvature inhomogeneities and would produce LSWN: gravitational waves, phase transitions, etc. The minimal contribution comes from the non-linear self-coupling of the inhomogeneities with themselves.
-In Paper I, it was shown how to model this with the Leading Order\footnote{The leading order of non-linearity for density inhomogeneities is quadratic.} Born Approximation, from which one obtains the LSWN amplitude of the form
+There are a variety of phenomena which could occur on small scales and produce non-linear couplings to curvature inhomogeneities and hence LSWN: gravitational waves, phase transitions, etc. The minimal contribution comes from the non-linear self-coupling of the inhomogeneities with themselves.
+In Paper I, it was shown how to model this with the Leading Order\footnote{The leading-order non-linearity for density inhomogeneities is quadratic.} Born Approximation (LOBA), from which one obtains a LSWN amplitude of the form

-where $W[k]$ is a weight function depending on the hydrodynamics of the cosmological fluid and its non-linear self couplings.
+where $W[q]$ is a weight function which depends on the non-linearities in the hydrodynamics of the cosmological fluid at wavenumber $q$.
+This integral is the $k\to0$ limit of a more general expression for arbitrary wavenumber.
+The "whiteness" in LSWN is merely the statement that this $k\to0$ limit is finite, neither zero nor infinite.
+The full shape of the power spectrum generated by non-linearities is governed by the wavenumbers which contribute the dominant non-linearities.
+For conventional cosmological models the dominant non-linearities occur at very early times and at very small scales and are not accessible observationally.
+The power spectrum of non-linearity-generated inhomogeneities is effectively flat (white) over the entire observable range.
 Clearly $W[k]$ and $P_\mathrm{prim}[k]$ cannot both be a power law for $P_\mathrm{LSWN}<\infty$, \textit{i.e.}~either the matter dynamics or the primordial power spectrum (or both) must define a characteristic scale.
-This we call the No-No Scale Theorem.
-For relic LSWN, convergence at the high-$k$ end requires a high-$k$ cutoff in either $W$ or $P$ (or both).
+This we call the No-No-Scale Theorem.
+For relic LSWN, convergence at the high-$k$ end requires a high-$q$ cutoff in either $W$ or $P_\mathrm{prim}$ (or both). $W[q]$ is determined by hydrodynamical/gravitational physics and cannot be changed without changing the matter properties.
+Varying the model dependent $P_\mathrm{prim}[q]$ seems a more likely proposition.

-During radiation domination, each wavenumber generates LSWN primarily at horizon crossing~\cite{PaperI}.
-Since the sound speed is constant and the expansion law $\propto t^{1/2}$, there is no scale in $W[k]$ for wavenumbers that enter the horizon during radiation domination.\footnote{Photon/neutrino viscosity does break scale invariance, but this only helps with convergence at low-$k$.} In standard cosmology, this covers many orders of magnitudes in $k$.
-Another possibility is that a cutoff scale appears in $P[k]$.
-In either case, measuring or putting limits on $P_\mathrm{LSWN}$ tells us something about small scales and early times, \textit{e.g.}~the comoving horizon scale during the beginning of radiation domination or the cutoff scale for the primordial power spectrum (or both).